-Can I apply for refugee status as a lesbian, gay, bisexual, trans, queer or questioning (LGBTQ+) person?
+Can I apply for refugee status as a lesbian, gay, bisexual, trans, queer or questioning (LGBTQIA+) person?

-You may be able to apply for refugee status if you identify as lesbian, gay, bisexual, trans, queer or questioning (LGBTQ+).
+You may be able to apply for refugee status if you identify as lesbian, gay, bisexual, trans, queer or questioning (LGBTQIA+).

 You can seek refugee status in Canada on the basis of more than one category.
 You can apply for asylum if you have a well-founded fear of persecution in your home country based on:

 - Political opinion; or

-- Being a member of a particular social group, e.g. LGBTQ+, women, HIV-positive people.
+- Being a member of a particular social group, e.g. LGBTQIA+, women, HIV-positive people.

-Do I have to be "out" as an LGBTQ+ person to claim asylum?
+Do I have to be "out" as an LGBTQIA+ person to claim asylum?

-"Being out" as an LGBTQ+ person means identifying yourself as part of this group and disclosing this to other people.
+"Being out" as an LGBTQIA+ person means identifying yourself as part of this group and disclosing this to other people.

-You do not have to be "out" as LGBTQ+ in your country or have already experienced persecution to claim refugee status.
+You do not have to be "out" as LGBTQIA+ in your country or have already experienced persecution to claim refugee status.
 To make a decision on your claim, the IRB will consider what could happen to you if you return to your country.
-You should be aware, however, that you might have to prove you are LGBTQ+.
+You should be aware, however, that you might have to prove you are LGBTQIA+.